hmrc/customs-data-store/README.md

 ## POST /update-undeliverable-email

-An endpoint to update undeliverable information for an enrolmentValue
+An endpoint to update undeliverable information for an enrolmentValue.

 ### Request parameters
 | Param                               | Type                                          | Optional/Mandatory|